Installation of firmware and software environment

 https://MCUdude.github.io/MiniCore/package_MCUdude_MiniCore_index.json

-The remaining two package indices make the MicroCore (ATtin13(a)) and MiniCore (ATmegaX8) known to the IDE.
-These cores are already debug-enabled.
+These package indices make MicroCore (ATtin13(a)), TinyCore (all other classic ATtinys), and MiniCore (ATmegaX8) known to the IDE.
+These cores are all debug-enabled.

 Then, you need to start the Boards Manager, which you find under Tools-->Board.
 Install any of the above cores you want.
 Note that the packages include tools that might be incompatible with older OS versions.
 If you encounter problems when starting the debugging software, consult the troubleshooting section on startup problems.